ray-project/ray/doc/source/cluster/key-concepts.rst

-The autoscaler is a process that runs on the :ref:`head node<cluster-head-node>` and is responsible for adding or removing :ref:`worker nodes<cluster-worker-node>` to match the specification in the :ref:`cluster config file<cluster-config>`.
+The autoscaler is a process that runs on the :ref:`head node<cluster-head-node>` and is responsible for adding or removing :ref:`worker nodes<cluster-worker-node>` to meet the needs of the Ray workload while matching the specification in the :ref:`cluster config file<cluster-config>`.
+In particular, if the resource demands of the Ray workload exceed the current capacity of the cluster, the autoscaler will try to add nodes.
+Conversely, if a node is idle for long enough, the autoscaler will remove it from the cluster.

 Ray Client
 ----------